 Sound risk and capital management are central to SpareBank 1 SMN long-term value creation.
-Internal control aims to ensure efficient operation and proper management of risks of significance for the attainment of business goals.
+Internal control shall contribute to ensuring efficient operation and proper management of risks of significance to the attainment of business goals.

 The group's report on capital requirements and risk management, the Pillar 3 Report, contains a description of risk management, capital management and capital calculation.
-This report is available at smn.no.
+The report is available at smn.no.